Travel back in time for nostalgic visits to an old-fashioned soda fountain, a family-owned candy company and more.

 In today's fast-paced, constantly connected world, it's nice to slow down occasionally and enjoy old-fashioned pleasures.
 Here are a few places where you can travel back to a simpler time.

 Cerreta Candy Company, Glendale

 You won't see any Oompa Loompas at Cerreta Candy Company, but you can still have a magical adventure when you take one of the daily tours offered at this family-owned factory.
 No golden ticket required.

 Savor enticing aromas and watch some of the steps of the candy-making process like mixing, heating, cutting and wrapping.
 Keep an eye out for a replica candy conveyor belt from the famous I Love Lucy episode.
 At the end of the 30-minute tour, kids can make their own concoction: a milk chocolate pizza covered with assorted sweet toppings.

 MacAlpine's Soda Fountain, Phoenix

 MacAlpine's began as a pharmacy with a soda fountain counter almost 90 years ago.
-While the drugstore may be long gone, people still come in for old-fashioned refreshment—and maybe a chance to see Fonzie in a back booth.
+While the drugstore may be long gone, people still come in for old-fashioned refreshments—and maybe a chance to see Fonzie in a back booth.
 It feels that authentic.

 MacAlpine's serves up a full slate of goodies guaranteed to roll down your bobby socks—malts, sodas, seltzers, egg creams, sundaes and more.
 If you have the willpower to wait for dessert, you can dig into a hamburger, sandwich or salad beforehand.
-Adding to the retro charm is the adjoining antique store selling vintage clothing, collectibles and furniture
+Adding to the retro charm is the adjoining antique store selling vintage clothing, collectibles and furniture.

 Trail Dust Town, Tucson